mongodb-developer/pymongo-fastapi-crud/README.md

 # PyMongo with FastAPI CRUD application

 This is a simple CRUD application built using PyMongo and FastAPI.
+You can also follow the step-by-step [tutorial](https://www.mongodb.com/languages/python/pymongo-tutorial) for building this application.

 ## Running the server